thelastpickle/cassandra-toolbox/copy_node_snapshot/README.md

 This script transfers snaphots in the data directory of the local Cassandra node to the data directory of a remote Cassandra node via rsync.
 Only user defined (non-system) tables will be transferred by this script.

-This script will transfer the snapshot SSTable files to the parent data directory on the remote host first and in addition transfer a move script.
+By default, this script will transfer the snapshot SSTable files to the parent data directory on the remote host first and in addition transfer a move script.
 The move script will check for any SSTable generation number conflicts before moving the files.
 If a conflict is found, the generation number of the transferred file is multiplied by 10 prior to being moved into its corresponding keyspace and table directory.

+The default transfer behaviour can be overridden, so that rsync transfers the snapshot directly into the data directory of the remote host.
+In this mode any conflicting SSTables are overridden by the incoming snapshot.

 ```
 usage: copy_node_snapshot.sh [OPTIONS] <LOCAL_DATA_DIRECTORY> <SNAPSHOT_TAG> <REMOTE_USER_NAME> <REMOTE_HOST_IP> <REMOTE_HOST_DATA_DIRECTORY>